oselumeseagbonrofo/bizinsights-laptop-llm/README.md

-# ADTC 2026 — Submission Template
+# ADTC 2026 — Submission

 This is team BizInsights official repository for the **Africa Deep Tech Challenge 2026** Laptop LLM track.